-Trump won’t be able to pass anything except blandest partisan laws or bipartisan with Democrats - with only single digit majority in House and 47 Democrats can filibuster to stop most laws in Senate
+Trump won’t be able to pass anything except blandest partisan laws or bipartisan with Democrats - with only a 220 : 215 majority in House and 47 Democrats can filibuster to stop most laws in Senate

 This is for anyone worried about Trump becoming a dictator or crashing the US economy etc etc. No those things won't happen.
 The US economy is very robust.
 It has a strong constitution and strong protection of rights.